GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 This Quarterly report summarises validation for DEA surface reflectance products for Quarter 3 (July-September) of 2024 and presents aggregate validation results to the end of this quarter.

-* During this quarter, 6 field sites were measured 9 times and can be matched to 11 overpasses.
+* During this quarter, a total of 9 measurements were taken across 6 field sites, to capture 11 overpasses.
 * Validation of Landsat 8 and 9 and Sentinel-2A all improved in accuracy, taking into account the data from this quarter.
 * Validation of Sentinel-2B degraded slightly, which is likely because the only site measurement matched to a Sentinel-2B overpass was over a challenging site with complex terrain and surface morphology.
 * On an averaged band-by-band basis, Landsat 8 is validated to 2.4%, Landsat 9 is validated to 13.4%, Sentinel-2A is validated to 2.2% and Sentinel-2B is validated to 2.6%.